 I hold a D.Phil in French (University of Oxford) and a PhD in Art History (University of London).
 Prior to joining Loughborough University in 2016, I was a Lecturer in Art History at Tilburg University in the Netherlands.
 I am a Rhodes Scholar and have taught and held visiting fellowships at the University of Kent (United Kingdom), the University of British Columbia (Canada), Tulane University (USA), and the Humanities Research Centre of the Australian National University.

-My articles have appeared in Print Quarterly, The History of Photography, Art & The Public Sphere, Life Writing, The Journal of Aesthetics and Art Criticism, Forum for Modern Language Studies, European Journal of Cultural Studies, Memory Studies, n.paradoxa, American Art and in various edited collections and exhibition catalogues.
+My articles have appeared in Print Quarterly, French Studies, The Journal for Art Market Studies, The History of Photography, Art & The Public Sphere, Life Writing, The Journal of Aesthetics and Art Criticism, Forum for Modern Language Studies, European Journal of Cultural Studies, Memory Studies, n.paradoxa, American Art and in various edited collections and exhibition catalogues.

 Prior to becoming an art historian I was a corporate lawyer in the City of London.
 During my fourteen-year career in the City, I led teams of lawyers on large-scale mergers and acquisitions, private equity transactions, and IPOs (initial public offerings).
 I became a partner in a leading international law firm in 2006.